hdzierz/Report_BAF/untitled.md

 - iRODS capabilities and be tested
 - Metalnx metadata templates can be created
-- Data can be catalogued in iRODS for testing
-- The testing phase for iRODS data cataloguing, metadata templating, and Globus data transfers is complete.
+- Data can be catalogued in iRODS for testing outpu- The testing phase for iRODS data cataloguing, metadata templating, and Globus data transfers is complete.
 - The impact of the completion of this milestone will be a searchable metadata catalogue of powerPlant _input_ data.
 This has progressed as far as the proof-of-concept (see the [milestone 5.2 report](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/tree/master/doc/milestones/milestone5/milestone_5.2_report.md)).